KonduitAI/konduit-serving/ADRs/0001-Extend_vertx_launcher_for_CLI.md

 Proposed by: Shams Ul Azeem (18-03-2020)

+Discussed with: Paul Dubs, Alex Black

 ## Context

 Currently, we have a main class called [KonduitServingMain](https://github.com/KonduitAI/konduit-serving/blob/45af79d15abe4912ccd81e78c9d215306472036e/konduit-serving-core/src/main/java/ai/konduit/serving/configprovider/KonduitServingMain.java) that is the entrypoint for a konduit-serving application to run.
-The main command line arguments are defined in [KonduitServingNodeConfigurer](https://github.com/KonduitAI/konduit-serving/blob/e791741b80721980f8b66a35ed42f20b30612d5c/konduit-serving-core/src/main/java/ai/konduit/serving/configprovider/KonduitServingNodeConfigurer.java) class.
-We also have a [Python CLI](https://github.com/KonduitAI/konduit-serving/blob/7965965b58217f2b4d983fd41aaea013264491ee/python/cli.py).
+The main command line arguments are defined inside [KonduitServingNodeConfigurer](https://github.com/KonduitAI/konduit-serving/blob/e791741b80721980f8b66a35ed42f20b30612d5c/konduit-serving-core/src/main/java/ai/konduit/serving/configprovider/KonduitServingNodeConfigurer.java) class.
+We also have an additional [Python CLI](https://github.com/KonduitAI/konduit-serving/blob/7965965b58217f2b4d983fd41aaea013264491ee/python/cli.py) that can be just implemented in Java.
+Vert.x Launcher supports the ability to start, stop and list running verticles out of the box.

 ## Proposal

-`KonduitServingNodeConfigurer` can be just an extension of the [Vert.x Launcher](https://vertx.io/docs/vertx-core/java/#_the_vert_x_launcher) class.
-Also, we can implement methods in this Launcher class that can contain the extra code that's available in both of the above classes (KonduitServingMain and KonduitServingNodeConfigurer).
-Furthermore, we can extend the CLI and write seperate classes for every command we want to add to the CLI (see the documentation [here](https://vertx.io/docs/vertx-core/java/#_extending_the_vert_x_launcher)).
-Depending on the final decided API we can register or unregister commands in Vert.x Launcher.
+- Extend `KonduitServingNodeConfigurer` from [Vert.x Launcher](https://vertx.io/docs/vertx-core/java/#_the_vert_x_launcher) class.
+- Write all the initialization/tear-down logic inside the lifecycle methods of Vert.x Launcher which is present inside both of the above classes (KonduitServingMain and KonduitServingNodeConfigurer).
+- Extend the CLI and write separate classes for every command we want to add to the CLI (see the documentation [here](https://vertx.io/docs/vertx-core/java/#_extending_the_vert_x_launcher)).

-Due to the ability of starting, stopping and listing running verticles (out of the box), the following CLI can be easily created (this is not decided yet, this is just for an example.):
+- Depending on the final decided API, register or unregister commands in Vert.x Launcher.

+### Example CLI:

+The following CLI will be the start for how this will be look:

 #### Starting Verticles